 How do I know my girl has completed all the requirements for her award?

 There's a checklist for that!
-Just download the checklist and it will walk you through all the pre-requisites and processes - with handy check boxes to help your (or your girl) see the progress made.
+Just download the checklist for the Bronze, Silver or Gold Award and it will walk you through all the pre-requisites and processes - with handy check boxes to help your (or your girl) see the progress made.

 Why are journeys prerequisites to earn the Girl Scout Bronze,